vandoeselaar/SaveSyncX/README.md

 - Original Xbox (any hardware revision) with a modchip or softmod
 - Network connection (DHCP)
-- A WebDAV server — either self-hosted or a cloud provider via the included proxy (required for backup/restore; not needed for Download Saves)
+- A WebDAV server — either self-hosted on your local network, or a cloud provider over HTTPS (no proxy needed)

 ---